dgraph-io/dgraph/wiki/content/howto/index.md

 ### Upsert Procedure

 In Dgraph, upsert-style behaviour can be implemented by users on top of transactions.
-There steps are as follows:
+The steps are as follows:

 1. Create a new transaction.